xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 Bear in mind that communication is required:

 - Between the two database instances for replication.
-- Between each database instance and their respective Kubernetes deployments
+- Between each database instance and their respective Kubernetes deployments:
   - Primary will need to expose TCP port `5432`
   - Secondary will need to expose TCP ports `5432` & `5431`